renderedtext/semaphore-docs-new/source/docs/available-environment-variables.md

   </tbody>
 </table>

-The following apply if you are using a MySQL or PostgreSQL database.
-You can use them in any custom scripts that your build depends on:
+The following variables are available to Ruby projects with selected MySQL or PostgreSQL database in project settings.
+The same values are used in `config/database.yml` that is automatically generated for your project.
+You can also use them in any custom script that your build depends on:

 <table class="table table-striped table-bordered">
   <thead>